Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp plan/07_Refactoring Image Service/3_Detailed_Plan.md

          2. Adapt `midjourney-client.js`
          2. Adapt `image-gen-service.js`
       3. Test the image service with new cropped images downloader
+   - Fix the stuck / not working image generation for job execution **STATUS: ✅ Finished**

 **7. Update Service Dependencies after testing**
     - **File to Modify:** `package.json` (in the project root)